-Knowing what a personal injury is seems like something that everyone in the world should know; however this is not true.
-Personal injury is typically defined in everyone’s mind, body or emotion.
+Knowing what a personal injury is seems like something that everyone in the world should know; however, this is not true.
+Personal injury is typically defined in everyone’s mind, body, or emotion.
 This is always an injury to a person as opposed to an injury on someone’s property.
-Personal injuries the area of law that seeks to compensate victims who have been injured and punish the offenders for these injuries to monetary awards and as punitive damages.
+Personal injuries are the area of law that seeks to compensate victims who have been injured and punish the offenders for these injuries with monetary awards and punitive damages.

 Punitive damages differ from compensatory damages and punitive damages are awarded to punish the perpetrator of the personal injury and not compensate the victim of the injury.
 The goal of punitive damages is to convince the defendant to change the harmful behavior by punishing them economically.
 These types of damages are not awarded in every personal injury case.
 There are a lot of factors that go into determining what amount of punitive damages the plaintiff of a personal injury lawsuit should ask for, and having competent representation with an experienced and focused attorney is just one thing a victim of personal injury can do for themselves.